RafhaanShah/PushChrome/PLAN.md

 - Useful for users who just want to push notifications without the desktop license
 - Settings page accessible directly from popup when not logged in

-### Device List Refresh
+### Device List Refresh ✅ DONE
-- Periodically refresh the user's device list from `/1/users/validate.json`
+- ~~Periodically refresh the user's device list from `/1/users/validate.json`~~
-- Update stored devices on each refresh (for device dropdown in Send page)
+- ~~Update stored devices on each refresh (for device dropdown in Send page)~~
-- Refresh on settings page load if devices are stale (e.g., > 24 hours old)
-- Store last refresh timestamp alongside device list
+- Implemented: 12-hour automatic refresh + manual refresh button on send page

 ### Pop-out Mode for Message List
 - Add button to open message list in a standalone window